-In SPCs and CDFs, the key cabinet shall be constructed so that keys are visible only when being issued.
+The key cabinet shall be constructed so that keys are visible only when being issued.
 Keys may never be seen by detainees or visitors.

-Small, closet-type space in the Control Center may be used instead of a cabinet, as long as:
+Small, closet-type space in the control center may be used instead of a cabinet, as long as:

-- Access limitations are the same as for a key cabinet,

-- All other key/lock standards are met, and

-- The space is used solely for key control.
+- a. access limitations are the same as for a key cabinet; - b. all other key/lock standards are met; and - c. the space is used solely for key control.
 In the key cabinet:

-- Keys in vertical rows shall be arranged in alphabetical order, and - Keys in horizontal rows shall be arranged in numerical order. - The label identifying the letter or number of the key ring that belongs on a particular hook shall be visible even when the key ring is on the hook. - Any hook without an assigned key ring shall be tagged with a metal chit that indicates "hook not in use."

-3. Key Rings
+- a. keys in vertical rows shall be arranged in alphabetical order, - b. keys in horizontal rows shall be arranged in numerical order. - c. the label identifying the letter or number of the key ring that belongs on a particular hook shall be visible even when the key ring is on the hook, and - d. any hook without an assigned key ring shall be tagged with a metal chit that indicates "hook not in use." - 3.
+Key Rings

-The Security Officer shall implement procedures for identifying every key ring and every key on each key ring, and for preventing keys from being removed from key rings, once issued.
+The security officer shall implement procedures for identifying every key ring and every key on each key ring, and for preventing keys from being removed from key rings, once issued.

-In SPCs and CDFs, all key rings shall be heavy-gauge wire that has been welded or brazed to prevent removal of keys from the ring.
+All key rings shall be heavy-gauge wire that has been welded or brazed to prevent removal of keys from the ring.